Urban Exploration Activities Hub: Discover Hidden City Layers - Urban Exploration quest for Intermediate level adventurers

 1

-Research phase: Spend two hours on property databases, historical archives, and city planning documents.
-Look for buildings with expired permits, upcoming demolition notices, or ownership transfers.
-Cross-reference with satellite imagery to identify access points and current security status.
+Spend two hours cross-referencing property databases, historical archives, and city planning documents with satellite imagery.
+Hunt for buildings with expired permits, demolition notices, or ownership transfers.
+Identify three potential sites and mark visible entry points, camera placements, and security patrol patterns from your desk.

 2